w3c/sustainableweb-wsg/explainer.md

 ## Accessibility, Internationalization, Privacy, and Security Considerations

-Where applicable, accessibility, internationalisation, privacy, and security have been considered throughout development of the Web Sustainability Guidelines.
+Where applicable, accessibility, internationalization, privacy, and security have been considered throughout the development of the Web Sustainability Guidelines.
 [A list of guidelines to these areas](https://w3c.github.io/sustainableweb-wsg/#considerations) is available.